Removing State from Network Functions

 Some have tried to design distributed active-active firewalls to solve layer three issues and asymmetrical traffic flow over the stateful firewalls.
 The solution looks perfect.
 Configure both wide area network (WAN) routers to advertise the same IP prefix to the outside world.

-This will attract inbound traffic and pass the traffic through the nearest firewall.
-Nice and easy.
-The active-active firewalls would exchange flow information, solving the asymmetrical flow problems.?
+This will attract inbound traffic and pass it through the nearest firewall—nice and easy.
+The active-active firewalls would exchange flow information, solving the asymmetrical flow problems.
 Distributed active-active firewall state across each data center is better in PowerPoint than in real life.

 Problems with having the state: Scaling